From Here to Eternity (musical): Background

 The basis of the musical is the 1951 novel From Here to Eternity by James Jones.
 In 1941, Jones was serving with the US Army in Hawaii, at the time of Pearl Harbor, and the novel was loosely based on his experiences in the 27th Infantry Regiment.
 It focuses on the lives of a group of soldiers in the months leading up to the attack, in particular Private Prewitt, a boxer who no longer wants to fight having blinded an opponent, and Sergeant Milt Warden, who has an affair with the wife of his commanding officer.

 James's story was censored by its publisher, Scribner as it would not allow profanity and gay prostitution. to remain in the text.
 Jones fought the censorship but had to back down; despite this it won the National Book Award for Fiction in 1952 and is recognised as one of the twentieth century's best American novels.
 The title of From Here to Eternity is inspired by Rudyard Kipling's poem "Gentlemen-Rankers", in particular the line "damned from here to Eternity".
-Two years later in 1953, it was adapted into a film starring Burt Lancaster and Deborah Kerr, which achieved success at the box office and won eight Academy Awards, including Best Picture.
+Two years later in 1953, it was adapted into a film starring Montgomery Clift, Burt Lancaster, Deborah Kerr, Frank Sinatra, Donna Reed and Ernest Borgnine which achieved success at the box office and won eight Academy Awards, including Best Picture.
 The movie was also initially deemed controversial because of the source text's critical views on the Army, with minor changes being made to the script to gain the military's co-operation.
 The uncensored version of the novel was released in May 2011, initially as an e-book.

 The idea for the musical came from Stuart Brayson, who had been sending cassette tapes with music ideas to Tim Rice since they had first met in the 1980s, when Brayson was a member of the band Pop.
 In 2002, Brayson sent Rice a tape of music and lyrics to form the basis of a stage version of From Here to Eternity.
 Rice liked the idea but only intended to produce the show, however after Bill Oakes had been hired to write the book gaps appeared where new songs were needed and some no longer fitted within the context of the show.
 Rice agreed to write around six new songs, but ultimately ended up writing around 90% of the show's lyrics inspired by Brayson's original lyrics.
 On the subject Rice said: "Stuart's were very good, but they weren't theatrical and there is a difference.
 I often wish I could write great rock lyrics, but I can't, however, I can do reasonable lyrics within the context of a show.
 There are people who can write good tunes, but few who can do theatrical lyrics."